The best creators don't just have followers — they have a thriving online community.

 Thinkific is an online product platform focusing on courses, digital downloads, memberships, and, you guessed it, communities.

-It’s a good choice for creators looking to sell their skills, and the platform’s community-building aspects are especially suited to learning-focused groups where interactivity and communal knowledge transfer are key.
+It’s a good choice for creators looking to sell their skills, and the platform’s community-building aspects work for learning-focused groups where interactivity and communal knowledge sharing are key.

 The platform is, nonetheless, best suited to creators or enterprises with a course to offer since their course builder is the true stand-out feature of the platform.
 It’s really easy to use but the end product is of very high quality, featuring all sorts of content like audio, quizzes, surveys, downloads, assignments, and much more.